fred-vogt/kops/docs/authentication.md

     rbac: {}
 ```

-The creation of a AWS IAM authenticator config as a ConfigMap is also required.
+By default the creation of a AWS IAM authenticator config as a ConfigMap is also required.
 For more details on AWS IAM authenticator please visit [kubernetes-sigs/aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator)

 Example config: